 - Cool for 2 hours

 Thankfully, my matzo is fairly tasty.
-Unfortunately, since it has good taste, texture and flavor, my grain-free matzo does not taste exactly like the real thing –i.e., grain-based matzo.
-Because of this I recommend that you do what our family does each Passover –buy gluten-free matzo for those on a gluten-free diet, and make this grain-free matzo for folks that are strictly grain-free (like myself) or following a Paleo eating plan.
+Unfortunately, since it has good taste, texture and flavor, my paleo matzo does not taste exactly like the real thing –i.e., grain-based matzo.
+Because of this I recommend that you do what our family does each Passover –buy gluten-free matzo for those on a gluten-free diet, and make this grain-free matzo for folks that are strictly grain-free (like myself) or following a Paleo diet.

 What is matzo?
-Referred to as matzoh, matza, as well as matzah, and otherwise known as “the bread of affliction,” matzo is unleavened bread typically made of wheat flour and water.
-It is traditionally eaten by Jews during the Passover holiday when eating chametz (or grain products that are leavened) is not permitted.
+Referred to as matzoh, matza, or matzah, and known as “the bread of affliction,” matzo is unleavened bread typically made of wheat flour and water.
+It is traditionally eaten by Jews during the Passover holiday when eating chametz (wheat products that are leavened) is not permitted.

 I’m often asked, is matzo gluten-free?
-Well, the answer is no. Real matzo is made of wheat, something I have not eaten since 1998, and that would make me very sick if I consumed it.
+Well, the answer is no. Real matzo is made of wheat, something I have not eaten since 1998, when I was diagnosed with celiac disease.
+Real matzo would make me very sick if I consumed it.
 I’m also frequently asked what I use in place of matzo meal during Pesach.
-That is easy to answer –almond flour is my matzo meal and all of my recipes are kosher for Passover.
+That is easy to answer –almond flour is my matzo meal and because of this all of my recipes are kosher for Passover.